 When going to someone’s house, it’s encouraged to bring a gift or two.
-You can never go wrong with fruit or candy, just something as a way to say thanks to the host.
+You can never go wrong with fruit or candy, just something to say thanks to the host.

 Always offer your guests food.
 Even if they just ate.
 If not a full meal, then tea or coffee and dessert.
 And sunflower seeds, or semechki.

-In MOST cases, dating is terrible, but getting married young is expected.
-Basically, you should court and get married.
-Girls are usually likely to be married before they turn twenty, and once that happens, they have kids.
+In MOST cases, dating is terrible, but it’s somewhat expected for people to get married young.
+Basically, court quickly and get married.
+Girls are usually likely to get married before they turn twenty, and once that happens, they have kids.
 Right away.
-After you have your first kid, have another.
+Oh, and after your first kid, have another.